 The Gear I Used

-I was happy with the image, but I needed something more attractive and more cinematic for my headshots.
-I searched around and found an online tutorial titled "The Cinematic Headshot" by Dylan Patrick on www.fstoppers.com.
+I was pleased with the image but wanted something more attractive and cinematic for my headshots.
+I found an online tutorial titled "The Cinematic Headshot" by Dylan Patrick at www.fstoppers.com.
+This tutorial is, by far, one of the best courses I have purchased.
+I will write a review about it in my next blog.

 I hope you learned a lot from this blog.
 If you are interested in a one-on-one training session, drop me a direct message on my Instagram account.